 174. Nimitta-maatra is not Inaction.

-Arjun sees that all the warriors are getting crushed by the teeth of Krishna's Vishwaroopam.
-Krishna says that warriors are killed by ME and you are merely nimitta-maatra (an instrument) (11.33) and hence fight without feeling distressed (11.34).
+Arjuna sees that all the warriors are getting crushed by the teeth of Krishna’s Vishwaroop.
+Krishna says that warriors have been killed by Me and you are merely nimitta-maatra (an instrument) (11.33) and hence, fight without feeling distressed (11.34).

-Incidentally, Krishna didn't ask Arjun to leave battle even though Arjun's enemies are already killed by HIM.
-Instead, HE tells him to fight without stress.
-The clear indication is that nimitta-maatra doesn't mean inaction.
+Incidentally, Krishna didn’t ask Arjuna to leave the battle even though Arjuna’s enemies are already killed by Him.
+Instead, He tells him to fight without stress.
+The clear indication is that nimitta-maatra doesn’t mean inaction.
 Inaction is another suppression that builds internal stress.
-Even if Arjun leaves the battle physically, the war wouldn't have stopped and instead, he would have carried the burden of war mentally wherever he went.
-On the other hand, Krishna indicates to drop the burden mentally and perform the karma (action) in hand as an instrument of Paramatma.
-This active acceptance is the best way to reduce our never ending stresses of day to day life.
+Even if Arjuna leaves the battle physically, the war wouldn’t have stopped and instead, he would have carried the burden of war mentally wherever he went.
+On the other hand, Krishna indicates to drop the mental burden and perform the karma (action) in hand as an instrument of Paramatma.
+This active acceptance is the best way to reduce our ahankaar and never-ending stresses of day-to-day life.

 For example, an electric wire conducts electricity to energise a bulb which gives light.
-The wire has two ways of thinking.
+The wire can have two ways of thinking.
 One is that it gets filled with ahankaar as it is energising the bulb.
-Secondly, it can also think that it's just a nimitta-maatra where electricity is generated by a turbine and the bulb is the one which is giving light.
-It is a fact that when there is a voltage difference, the wire doesn't have any option except to let electricity flow.
-Similarly, gunas, like voltage difference, are responsible for our actions, and the recognition that gunas are real kartha (doer) is being nimitta-maatra.
+Secondly, it can also think that it’s just a nimitta-maatra where electricity is generated by a turbine and the bulb is the one giving light.
+It is a fact that when there is a voltage difference, the wire doesn’t have any option except to let electricity flow.
+Similarly, gunas, like a difference in voltage, drive our actions.
+Recognising that gunas are the real karta (doer) allows us to see ourselves as merely a nimitta-maatra.

 Instead of realising our status as nimitta-maatra, our usual tendency is to make Paramatma a nimitta-maatra or an instrument that works for us to fulfill our desires.
 The key is to trust that we are one of the billions of instruments of this mighty existence.